THE SUN GATE

 The Altitude

-Remember that Machu Picchu is at a relatively high altitude, and the sun gate even higher, so make sure you’re well prepared.
-You’ll need to be in good shape and have gone on hiked to practice back home.
-You need to spend 2-3 days in Cusco before you come to acclimate properly.
+Remember that Machu Picchu is at a relatively high altitude and the sun gate even higher, so make sure you’re well prepared.
+You’ll need to be in relatively good shape and have gone on hikes back home.
+You need to spend 2-3 days in Cusco before you start your hike to acclimatize properly.

 Pace Yourself